kowsyap/Physical-Design-and-Verification-of-DPRAM-using-SV-UVM-and-Semi-Custom-Design/README.md

 ### Components and Hierarchy

-Here, used analysis ports to tranfer data from one component to another
+Here, used analysis ports to transfer data from one component to another

 **OBJECTS :**